National Institute of Science Education and Research: Academic programmes

 NISER is dedicated to undergraduate and graduate education and research only.
-It offers a five-year integrated MSc as well as PhD degrees in pure and applied sciences.
+It offers a five-year integrated M.Sc. as well as PhD degrees in pure and applied sciences.
 Degrees at NISER will be awarded by the Homi Bhabha National Institute (HBNI), a deemed-to-be University within the Department of Atomic Energy.
-Those performing well in MSc have better chances in getting absorbed into R&D units and autonomous research institutions of the Department of Atomic Energy.
-Students with CGPA greater than 7.5 in the final semester exam have the chance to be directly called for interview (by skipping the main written exam) in Bhabha Atomic Research Centre (BARC).
-Students seeking admission in Integrated MSc-PhD programmes in NISER need to give and qualify exams like Joint Admission Test for M.Sc.
-(JAM).
-Candidates are then screened by interviews for final admission.
+Those performing well in the Integrated M.Sc. are offered chances to join R&D units and autonomous research institutions of the Department of Atomic Energy.
+Students with CGPA greater than 7.5 in the final semester exam have the chance to be directly called for interview (by skipping the main written exam) for the Bhabha Atomic Research Centre (BARC).
+Students seeking admission in Integrated M.Sc.-PhD programmes and M.Sc Medical and Radiological Physics in NISER need to give and qualify exams like Joint Admission Test for M.Sc.
+(JAM).(or JEST physics) Candidates are then screened by interviews for final admission.
 Candidates should have qualified a national level entrance exam for PhD program (like GATE, JGEEBILS, CSIR-NET, UGC-NET, etc.).

-NISER has already started Integrated PhD in Physical Science department from 2016 and currently has PhD programmes in all departments.
-The first batch of NISER students graduated in 2012 and many of them have clinched handsome global offers in Foreign Universities.
+NISER has already started offering Integrated PhD programmes in various departments, starting with the School of Physical Sciences from 2016, and currently offers PhD programmes in all departments.
+The first batch of NISER students graduated in 2012 and many of them received PhD offers in several universities in India and abroad, starting a trend of excellent grad school placements for subsequent batches.

 Integrated MSc program

-Students get selected for integrated M.Sc. programs through a competitive annual examination, the National Entrance Screening Test (NEST).
+Students get selected for the Integrated M.Sc. programme through a competitive annual examination called the National Entrance Screening Test (NEST).
 The first batch was admitted in September 2007.
-From more than 80,000 applicants nationwide in 2018, very few were qualified for admission.
-In upcoming years the exam is becoming more and more popular and competitive among students because many students now want to pursue their career in research and it is estimated that more than 1,00,000 students will apply per year (in the next few years) to seek admission in any of the two institutions.
+Admissions are highly selective: for instance, from more than 80,000 applicants nationwide in 2018, about 1,000 students were considered for admission to a cohort of approximately 200 students.
+Over the years, the exam has increasingly gained popularity among students aiming for a career in the sciences and has gotten increasingly competitive.
+It was estimated (in 2018) that more than 1,00,000 students will apply per year (in the following few years) to seek admission in any of the two institutions that admit students via NEST (NISER and CEBS).

 PhD program

-In 2010 January, NISER started offering a Doctoral Programme under the guidance of faculty members of NISER to students with a master's degree in basic sciences, e.g., Biology, Chemistry, Mathematics and Physics.
-To get admission, students have to qualify the - NET (CSIR/UGC) / GATE / NBHM or equivalent examination valid for the current year in the relevant area of research.
+In 2010 January, NISER started offering a doctoral programme under the guidance of faculty members of NISER to students with a master's degree in basic sciences, e.g., Biology, Chemistry, Mathematics and Physics.
+To get admission, students have to qualify the – NET (CSIR/UGC) / GATE / NBHM or equivalent examination valid for the current year in the relevant area of research.